godotengine/godot-docs/classes/class_treeitem.rst

 - :ref:`TreeItem<class_TreeItem>` **get_prev** **(** **)**

-Returns the previous TreeItem in the tree or a null object if there is none.
+Returns the previous sibling TreeItem in the tree or a null object if there is none.

 ----